 A total of $18,000 in cash prizes will be awarded to the winners this year.

 The Grand Prize winner will receive a total of $10,000 in cash.

-The winners of the Short, Original Teleplay, Feature and Horror categories will each receive $2,000 in cash.
+The winners of the Feature, Horror/Thriller, TV Pilot, and Short categories will each receive $2,000 in cash.

-The top three screenwriters in each category will receive prize packages that include Festival Passes good for all screenings and parties at the Slamdance Film Festival in Park City, Utah (January 2017)
+The top three screenwriters in each category will receive prize packages that include Festival Passes good for all screenings and parties at the Slamdance Film Festival in Park City, Utah in January 2024.

-The winning Short and Feature screenplays will receive $2,500 in legal services from Pierce Law Group, LLP.
+The winning Horror/Thriller feature and Feature screenplays will receive $5,000 each in legal services from Pierce Law Group, LLP.

 Production companies, studios, top agencies and managers request to read our top scripts.

 Additionally, all submitted scripts are eligible for the Mentorship Award.